 Supervision and Training

 I provide training, supervision, and consultation to those working toward licensure as a therapist or psychologist.
-Supervision is provided through Zoom and can include individual, dyad or group offerings.
+Supervision can include individual, dyad or group offerings.
 I offer a reduced rate given the slots available.

-- I am an iaedp™ approved supervisor for those providers seeking a Certified Eating Disorder Professional (CEDS) designation.
+- I am an iaedp™ approved consultant for those providers seeking a Certified Eating Disorder Professional (CEDS) designation.

 - Consultation provided clinical program development for treatment centers and private practice.